peterwwillis/direnvsh/README.md

     Usage: ./direnvsh [OPTIONS] [--] [COMMAND ..]

-    Loads a .envrc file from current and parent directories into the shell.
+    Loads a .envrc file from current and parent/child directories into the shell.
     If COMMAND and any arguments are passed, they are executed.

     Options: